mccrc530/xmage_EDH/README.md

    - Most decks in EDH fall into midrange, the inbetween of control and aggro
       * See 1. for deck distribution
       * Mulligan to hit all your land drops
-      * Play creatures to not die to aggro and to get aheaed of Control
+      * Play creatures to not die to aggro and to get ahead of control
       * Save good removal for control threats and boardwipes for overwhelming boardstates
    - Combos are good to stuff into most decks as alternate win conditions, but combo decks are another thing
       * Have fewer lands and answers, have a crap ton of card advantage (especially tutors)